RUSSIA: Jehovah's Witnesses now banned

 Between 15 March, when the Justice Ministry issued an order suspending financial transactions, public meetings, and the use of media, and 17 July, Jehovah's Witnesses could be subject only to administrative punishment for engaging in any religious activities (under Administrative Code Article 20.28 – see below).

 Jehovah's Witnesses are not the only religious community which the Russian government has targeted under the Extremism Law.
 Mosque communities, individual Muslims, and booksellers offering Islamic texts have also been prosecuted under the corresponding Administrative Code Article 20.29.
-This punishes the "mass distribution of extremist materials", and prosecutions are launched even if (against the letter of the law) only one copy is found.
+This punishes the "production or mass distribution of extremist materials included in the published Federal List of Extremist Materials, as well as their production or storage for mass distribution".
+Prosecutions are launched even if (against the letter of the law) only one copy is found.
 Many Islamic works which do not incite the violation of human rights or hatred have been prohibited as "extremist".

 Who is "extremist"?